 Newburg is a tiny city located in the state of Missouri.
-With a population of 338 people and just one neighborhood, Newburg is the 458th largest community in Missouri.
-Newburg has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 332 people and just one neighborhood, Newburg is the 458th largest community in Missouri.
+Much of the housing stock in Newburg was built prior to World War II, making it one of the older and more historic cities in the country.

 As is often the case in a small city, Newburg doesn't have a public transportation system that people use for their commute.